MicrosoftDocs/azure-dev-docs/articles/python/azure-sdk-overview.md

 ---
-title: Azure SDK for Python
+title: Use the Azure SDK for Python
 description: Overview of the features and capabilities of the Azure SDK for Python that helps developers be more productive when provisioning, using, and managing Azure resources. ms.date: 04/29/2020 ms.topic: conceptual
 ---

-# Azure SDK for Python
+# Use the Azure SDK for Python

 The open-source Azure SDK for Python simplifies provisioning, managing, and using Azure resources from Python application code.